manueldinisjunior/manueldinisjunior/README.md

-Introduction:
+🪪 Introduction:

 I am a web developer, I specialize in solving problems using cutting-edge technology.

-- 🌐 Visit my [Web Portfolio](https://manueldinisjunior.com/) for more information and to get in touch.
+🌐 [Web Portfolio](https://manueldinisjunior.com/) for more information and to get in touch.

 ---